Hey Mama (Kanye West song): Background

 The song's production was handled by West, alongside record producer and composer Jon Brion.
 Brion had achieved fame from his distinctive production work for artists and film scores for auteurs, though was lacking experience in hip hop.
 West became a fan of singer-songwriter Fiona Apple whom Brion had produced for; while watching 2004 film Eternal Sunshine of the Spotless Mind, he appreciated Brion's score.
 The pair became connected via their mutual friend Rick Rubin; West quickly phoned Brion and they instantly formed chemistry with each other.
 West enlisted him to work on Late Registration, marking Brion's first involvement in a hip hop project, with the decision creating confused reactions across his fanbase.
 Brion imagined people commenting that West has "gone off his rocker" and envisioning him making "an art record with some crazy, left-field music guy", clarifying this not to be "the case whatsoever".
 The producer recalled West taking charge of production with his strong vision and mentioned the rapper's "quick, intuitive decisions".

 Kanye's mother Donda West helped support his dreams of creating music, following on from him dropping out of college completely.
 Donda had been aware of Kanye's musical interest for a long time, having accepted his offer for an hour of studio time when he was 13 years old.
 She worked with the mother of record producer No I.D., who became Kanye's mentor after they met through her.
 Speaking of Donda's involvement in his career, Kanye said she "always kept me around music" and "was also my first manager".
 Kanye has often paid tribute to Donda in his music, especially on "Hey Mama".
 According to Kanye West, she cried upon her first listen to the song.
 In June 2003, prior to the release of West's debut studio album The College Dropout (2004), he revealed that he had recorded the song in 2000 and was already saving it for Late Registration.
+In February 2014, West's 2001 demo tape The Prerequisite experienced an internet leak, including the original version of the song.